A Glossary of Terms for Preparing Sauces

 The sachet d'épices is used as a seasoning bundle to infuse flavors into soups, stocks, sauces, and other culinary preparations.
 It allows the convenient addition of aromatic elements to a dish without needing individual herbs and spices that would later need to be strained out.

-Sautéing is a quick and versatile cooking technique that involves cooking food rapidly in a small amount of oil or fat over high heat in a sauté pan.
-This method is used to brown and sear ingredients while preserving natural flavors and textures.
+Sautéing cooks food quickly using high heat and a small amount of oil or fat.
+This method browns and sears ingredients while preserving their natural flavors and textures.

 Seasoning is a fundamental culinary technique that enhances food flavor by adding salt, herbs, spices, and other flavorings.
 Proper seasoning is essential for creating well-balanced and delicious dishes, as it can elevate ingredients' natural flavors and create depth and complexity in taste.